csc301-fall-2022/team-project-4-engineers-without-boarders-canada-t/deliverable-1/planning.md

 List each team member and:
  * A description of their role(s) and responsibilities including the components they'll work on and non-software related work
  * 3 technical strengths and weaknesses each (e.g. languages, frameworks, libraries, development methodologies, etc.)

+    - Xuhui Chen：
+      - Role: Full Stack/Architect
+      - Responsibilities:
+      1. Design the overall architecture of the app
+      2. Jump into and develop any part of the project
+      3. Offer help to teammates better understand Android development
+      - Strength: Kotlin, Android, MVVM
+      - Weakness: dependency injection, Jetpack Compose, Database design

+    - Haonan Gao:
+      - Role: Back-End Developer
+      - Responsibility: Design data classes needed to be passed into different screens; Generate data class instances from the database; Provide use cases for data classes;
+      - Strength: JAVA, C, SQL
+      - Weakness: All front-end related

     - Ziyuan Gu:
         - Role: Front End Developer
         - Responsibilities: Will mainly work with Android front end, and do scenario tests.
         - Strength: Java, Spring, .NET
         - Weakness: Infra, system code, DevOps

-Xuhui Chen (Team Leader)

-   - Haonan Gao:
-     - Role: Back-End Developer
-     - Responsibility: Design data classes needed to be passed into different screens; Generate data class instances from the database; Provide use cases for data classes;
-     - Strength: JAVA, C, SQL
-     - Weakness: All front-end related

     - Yuelin Jiang:
       - Role: Front End Developer
       - Responsibilities: Will be working on the front-end part of the project, and dealing with front-end features like UI components and Screen Design.
       - Strength: Python, C, SQL
       - Weakness: Java, IOS, React

     - Tong Su：
        - Role: Backend/ViewModel Designer
        - Responsibilities:
        1. Design ViewModels for different activities
        2. Integrate use cases
        3. Manage UI state changes
        - Strength: Java, SQL, C
        - Weakness: Kotlin, Jetpack, Andriod
 Ziyuan Gu
 Yaowei Liu
 Wenzhi Lin